 On April 1, 2016, the State of Montana (State) filed a complaint on remand (the State's Complaint) with the Montana First Judicial District Court (State District Court), naming us, along with Talen Montana, LLC (Talen) as defendants.
-The State claims it owns the riverbeds underlying 10 of our hydroelectric facilities (dams, along with reservoirs and tailraces) on the Missouri, Madison and Clark Fork Rivers, and seeks rents for Talen's and our use and occupancy of such lands.
-The facilities at issue in the litigation include the Hebgen, Madison, Hauser, Holter, Black Eagle, Rainbow, Cochrane, Ryan, and Morony facilities on the Missouri and Madison Rivers and the Thompson Falls facility on the Clark Fork River.
+The State claimed it owns the riverbeds underlying 10 of our hydroelectric facilities (dams, along with reservoirs and tailraces) on the Missouri, Madison and Clark Fork Rivers, and seeks rents for Talen's and our use and occupancy of such lands.
+The facilities at issue include the Hebgen, Madison, Hauser, Holter, Black Eagle, Rainbow, Cochrane, Ryan, and Morony facilities on the Missouri and Madison Rivers and the Thompson Falls facility on the Clark Fork River.
 We acquired these facilities from Talen in November 2014.

 The litigation has a long prior history, which culminated with a 2012 decision by the United States Supreme Court holding that the Montana Supreme Court erred in not considering a segment-by-segment approach to determine navigability and relying on present day recreational use of the rivers.
 It also held that what it referred to as the Great Falls Reach "at least from the head of the first waterfall to the foot of the last" was not navigable for title purposes, and thus the State did not own the riverbeds in that segment.
 The United States Supreme Court remanded the case to the Montana Supreme Court for further proceedings not inconsistent with its opinion.
 Following the 2012 remand, the case laid dormant for four years until the State's Complaint was filed with the State District Court.
-On April 20, 2016, we removed the case from State District Court to the United States District of Montana (Federal District Court).
-The State filed a motion to remand and following briefing and argument, on October 10, 2017, the Federal District Court Judge entered an order denying the State's motion.
-As the State's Complaint included a claim that the State owned the riverbeds in the Great Falls Reach, on October 16, 2017, we and Talen renewed our earlier filed motions seeking to dismiss the portion of the State's Complaint concerning the Great Falls Reach in light of the United States Supreme Court's decision.
-The motions to dismiss have been fully briefed and argued and are awaiting decision.
+On April 20, 2016, we removed the case from State District Court to the United States District Court for the District of Montana (Federal District Court).
+The State filed a motion to remand.
+Following briefing and argument, on October 10, 2017, the Federal District Court entered an order denying the State's motion.

+Because the State's complaint on remand included a claim that the State owned the riverbeds in the Great Falls Reach, on October 16, 2017, we and Talen renewed our earlier filed motions seeking to dismiss the portion of the State's complaint concerning the Great Falls Reach in light of the United States Supreme Court's decision.
+On August 1, 2018, the Federal